henrikmidtiby/TeXworks-scripts/autocomplete/README.md

 Installation
 ============

-Simply put the script files (autocomplete.js and autocompleteFunctions.ks) into the "scripts" folder (or one of its subfolders).
+Simply put the script files (autocomplete.js and autocompleteFunctions.js) into the "scripts" folder (or one of its subfolders).
 You can find the "scripts" folder most easily by using the "Scripts > Scripting TeXworks > Show Scripts Folder" menu item in TeXworks itself.